TosbackCgusBridge-Bot/CGUs-versions/Monster/Terms of Service.md

 (d) the names of colleges, cities, states, towns or countries that are unrelated to the posting;

-(e) more than one job or job description, more than one location, or more than one job category, unless the product so allows;
+(e) more than one job or job description;

+(f) more than one location, or more than one job category, unless the product so allows;

-(f) inaccurate, false, or misleading information. and
+(g) inaccurate, false, or misleading information. and

-(g) material or links to material that exploits people in a sexual, violent or other manner, or solicits personal information from anyone under 18.
+(h) material or links to material that exploits people in a sexual, violent or other manner, or solicits personal information from anyone under 18.

-**You may not use Your Monster job posting, Monster Networking, or Profiles to:**
+You may not use Your Monster job ad or Profiles to:

 (a) post jobs in a manner that does not comply with applicable local, national and international laws, including but not limited to laws relating to labor and employment, equal employment opportunity and employment eligibility requirements, data privacy, data access and use, and intellectual property;

 (b) post jobs that require citizenship of any particular country or lawful permanent residence in a country as a condition of employment, unless otherwise required in order to comply with law, regulations, executive order, or federal, state or local government contract;

-(c) post jobs that include any screening requirement or criterion in connection with a job posting where such requirement or criterion is not an actual and legal requirement of the posted job;
+(c) post jobs that include any screening requirement or criterion in connection with a job ad where such requirement or criterion is not an actual and legal requirement of the posted job;

 (d) with respect to Profiles, determine a consumer's eligibility for: (i) credit or insurance for person, family, or household purposes. (ii) employment. or (iii) a government license of benefit.

+(e) promote or advertise career fairs, job fairs, hiring events, conferences, seminars or open houses or any other event or meeting;

-(e)post jobs or other advertisements for competitors of Monster or post jobs or other content that contains links to any site competitive with Monster;
+(f) post jobs or other advertisements for competitors of Monster or post jobs or other content that contains links to any site competitive with Monster;

-(f) sell, promote or advertise products or services;
+(g) sell, promote or advertise products or services;

-(g) post any franchise, pyramid scheme, "club membership", distributorship, multi-level marketing opportunity, or sales representative agency arrangement;
+(h) post any franchise, pyramid scheme, "club membership", distributorship, multi-level marketing opportunity, or sales representative agency arrangement;

-(h) post any business opportunity that requires an up front or periodic payment or requires recruitment of other members, sub-distributors or sub-agents;
+(i) post any business opportunity that requires an up front or periodic payment or requires recruitment of other members, sub-distributors or sub-agents;

-(i) post any business opportunity that pays commission only unless the posting clearly states that the available job pays commission only and clearly describes the product or service that the job seeker would be selling;
+(j) post any business opportunity that pays commission only unless the posting clearly states that the available job pays commission only and clearly describes the product or service that the job seeker would be selling;

-(j) promote any opportunity that does not represent bona fide employment which is generally indicated by the employer’s use of IRS forms W-2 or 1099;
+(k) promote any opportunity that does not represent bona fide employment which is generally indicated by the employer’s use of IRS forms W-2 or 1099;

-(k) post jobs on any Monster Site for modeling, acting, talent or entertainment agencies or talent scouting positions;
+(l) post jobs on any Monster Site for modeling, acting, talent or entertainment agencies or talent scouting positions;

-(l) advertise sexual services or seek employees for jobs of a sexual nature;
+(m) advertise sexual services or seek employees for jobs of a sexual nature;

-(m) request the use of human body parts or the donation of human parts, including, without limitation, reproductive services such as egg donation and surrogacy;
+(n) request the use of human body parts or the donation of human parts, including, without limitation, reproductive services such as egg donation and surrogacy;

-(n) endorse a particular political party, political agenda, political position or issue;
+(o) endorse a political party, political agenda, political position or issue;

-(o) promote a particular religion;
+(p) promote a religion;

-(p) post jobs located in countries subject to economic sanctions of the United States Government. and
+(q) post jobs located in countries subject to economic sanctions of the United States Government. and

-(q) except where allowed by applicable law, post jobs which require the applicant to provide information relating to his/her (i) racial or ethnic origin (ii) political beliefs (iii) philosophical or religious beliefs (iv) membership of a trade union (v) physical or mental health (vi) sexual life (vii) the commission of criminal offences or proceedings or (vii) age.
+(r) except where allowed by applicable law, post jobs which require the applicant to provide information relating to his/her (i) racial or ethnic origin, (ii) political beliefs, (iii) philosophical or religious beliefs, (iv) membership of a trade union, (v) physical or mental health (including pregnancy status), (vi) sexual life, (vii) the commission of criminal offences or proceedings, or (vii) age.

-Monster reserves the right to remove any job posting or content from any Monster Site, which in the reasonable exercise of Monster’s discretion, does not comply with the above Terms, or if any content is posted that Monster believes is not in the best interest of Monster.
+Monster reserves the right to remove any job ad or content from any Monster Site, which in the reasonable exercise of Monster’s discretion, does not comply with the above Terms, or if any content is posted that Monster believes is not in the best interest of Monster.

 If at any time during Your use of the Monster Services, You made a misrepresentation of fact to Monster or otherwise misled Monster in regards to the nature of Your business activities, Monster will have grounds to terminate Your use of the Monster Services.

-**Resume Database**
+Resume Database

-Use of the Monster Resume Database by Employers
+Use of the Resume Database by Employers

-You shall use the Monster Resume Database as provided in these Terms and in any contract You have with Monster.
-You shall use the Monster Resume Database in accordance with all applicable privacy and data protection laws, and You agree You shall not further disclose any of the data from Monster Resume Database to any third party, unless You are an authorized recruitment agency, staffing agency, advertising or other agency or using the resume explicitly for employment purposes.
+You shall use the Resume Database as provided in these Terms and in any contract You have with Monster.
+You shall use the Resume Database in accordance with all applicable privacy and data protection laws, and You agree You shall not further disclose any of the data from Resume Database to any third party, unless You are an authorized recruitment agency, staffing agency, advertising or other agency or using the resume explicitly for employment purposes.

+You may not use the Resume Database in any way which, in Monster’s sole discretion, adversely affects Monster’s business, business prospects, the performance or function of any Site or the Resume Database, or interferes with the ability of other subscribers to access the Resume Database.

-You shall take appropriate physical, technical, and administrative measures to protect the data You have obtained from Monster Resume Database from loss, misuse, unauthorized access, disclosure, alteration or destruction.
+You shall take appropriate physical, technical, and administrative measures to protect the data You have obtained from Resume Database from loss, misuse, unauthorized access, disclosure, alteration or destruction.
 You shall not share Resume Database seat-based license login credentials with any other party, nor share Resume Database pay-per-view license login credentials with any party.

-**The Monster Resume Database shall not be used:**
+**The Resume Database and information obtained from the Resume Database shall not be used:**

 (a) for any purpose other than as an employer seeking employees, including but not limited to advertising promotions, products, or services to any resume holders;

+(b) to send emails or text messages or make phone calls to resume holders that, in Monster’s sole discretion, are excessive in frequency or related to job ads that are irrelevant to the work history or location of, or unlikely to be of interest to, the resume holder contacted;

-b) to make unsolicited phone calls or faxes or send unsolicited mail, email, or newsletters to resume holders or to contact any individual unless they have agreed to be contacted (where consent is required or, if express consent is not required, who has not informed you that they do not want to be contacted). or
+(c) to make unsolicited phone calls or faxes or send unsolicited mail, email, or newsletters to resume holders or to contact any individual unless they have agreed to be contacted (where consent is required or, if express consent is not required, who has not informed you that they do not want to be contacted). or

-(c) to source candidates or to contact job seekers or resume holders in regards to career fairs and business opportunities prohibited by Section 3.
+(d) to source candidates or to contact job seekers or resume holders in regards to career fairs and business opportunities prohibited by these Terms. or

+(e) take any other action that is, in Monster’s sole discretion, inconsistent with these Terms of Use, misleading or incomplete, or in violation of any Federal, State, Local law, statute, code, rule, or regulation.

-**In order to ensure a safe and effective experience for all of our customers, Monster reserves the right to limit the amount of data (including resume views) that may be accessed by You in any given time period.
+**In order to ensure a safe and effective experience for all of our customers, Monster reserves the right to limit the amount of data (including resume views) that may be accessed by You or the number of contacts, emails or messages You may make or send within any Monster system in any given time period.
 These limits may be amended in Monster’s sole discretion from time to time.**

-**Use of TalentBin Profiles**
+Use of TalentBin Profiles

 You shall use the TalentBin services and TalentBin profiles as provided in these Terms, any contract You have with Monster, and the in accordance with the following:

 1. You may only use the TalentBin services to identify candidates for possible recruitment and make initial contact with such candidates.
 2. You may not use the TalentBin profiles as a factor in determining any consumer’s eligibility for employment, retention, or promotion.
 3. You may not review the TalentBin profiles of persons employed by You or persons who have already expressed interest in employment with You outside of the TalentBin services.
+4. You may not use TalentBin for to identify any candidates located in the European Union.

 4\.
 Additional terms applicable to Job Seekers.

-When You register with any Monster Site, You will be asked to create an account and provide Monster with certain information including, without limitation, a valid email address (Your "Information").
+When You register with any Monster Site, You will be asked to login with Facebook, Google or another service or create an account and provide Monster with certain information including, without limitation, name, zip code, career and education level and a valid email address ("Information").

 Any Profile You submit must be accurate and describe You, an individual person.
-The Profile requires standard fields to be completed and you may not include in these fields any telephone numbers, street addresses, email addresses or other means of contacting You, other than Your last name and URLs.
+The Profile requires standard fields to be completed and you may not include in these fields any telephone numbers, street addresses, or other means of contacting You, other than Your name.

 You acknowledge and agree that You are solely responsible for the form, content and accuracy of any resume or material contained therein placed by You on the Monster Sites.

 Monster reserves the right to offer third party services and products to You based on the preferences that You identify in Your registration and at any time thereafter or you have agreed to receive, such offers may be made by Monster or by third parties.
 Please see Monster's Privacy Policy, for further details regarding Your Information.

 You understand and acknowledge that You have no ownership rights in Your account and that if You cancel Your Monster account or Your Monster account is terminated, all Your account information from Monster, including resumes, Profiles, cover letters, saved jobs, questionnaires will be marked as deleted in and may be deleted from Monster's databases and will be removed from any public area of the Monster Sites.
 Information may continue to be available for some period of time because of delays in propagating such deletion through Monster’s web servers.
 In addition, third parties may retain saved copies of Your Information.